-A photo-essay on the tanneries of Fez, including information on how to visit the tanneries and how much it cost (without getting scammed).
+A photo-essay on the tanneries in Fez, including information on how to visit the tanneries and how much it cost (without getting scammed).

 It’s a drizzling day.
 I’m walking with Niko and his friend Simon through the narrow streets in Fez.
 We’re in search of the Chouara Tannery, one of the three leather tanneries in Fez, but the old medina is such a maze that it’s hard not to get lost.
 Even the GPS of my phone’s app maps.me is getting confused.